Rakiya A.Muhammad

 Despite their tender years, these children dream big in the monotony of everyday work, whether they want to become teachers, doctors, or business tycoons.
 However, their aspirations frequently collide with the unforgiving truth of their situation, prompting inquiries regarding the cost of ambition in a society characterised by exploitation.

-“To overcome the financial difficulties, we put our children to work,” explains Mariam’s mom.
+Many parents justify child labour as a necessity: “To overcome the financial difficulties, we put our children to work,” explains Mariam’s mom.

-“Since my husband’s death, It has been challenging to make ends meet.
-Therefore, I thought my daughter should pitch in.*
+“Since my husband’s death, it has been challenging to make ends meet.
+Therefore, I thought my daughter should pitch in.”

 The northwest region of the country, which is home to Aliyu, Mariam, Aminu, Musa, and Mustapha, has the highest number of over 6.4 million children in child labour.

-Abdulganiyu Abubakar, Chief Executive, Save-The-Child Initiative, reveals: “Some of the sectors you find children being abused and exploited include the agricultural industry.
+“Some of the sectors where you find children being abused and exploited include the agricultural industry.

-You see a lot of children being mobilised in their numbers by either the traditional school teachers, by their caregivers in some instances to go to work in vast farms and plantations, sometimes these children are taken from remote villages into major towns such as Sokoto, Tureta, Kebbe Dange Shuni, Tangaza, and other neighbouring local government areas even outside Sokoto State.”
+You see a lot of children being mobilised in their numbers by either the traditional school teachers, by their caregivers in some instances to go to work in vast farms and plantations, sometimes, these children are taken from remote villages into major towns such as Sokoto, Tureta, Kebbe Dange Shuni, Tangaza, and other neighbouring local government areas even outside Sokoto State.”

 He adds, “These exploiters of children capitalise on the fact that the parents of these children cannot take care of them; these children are not in school; they are either out of school or in the street, and when they mobilise them for labour, they reap the fruit of the labour of these children, give a little portion of the amount to the parents and keep a large part of it leaving the children impoverished.”